Why are water wells a concern?

 Private Ground Water Wells (Centers for Disease Control and Prevention)

-Protect Yourself from Coliform Bacteria in Well Water (North Carolina Department of Public Health) (PDF — 814.01 KB)
+Protect Yourself from Coliform Bacteria in Well Water (North Carolina Department of Health and Human Services) (PDF — 814.01 KB)

 Quality of Unregulated Rural Water Supplies in the Northern Navajo Nation (University of Nevada, Reno) (PDF — 5.04 MB)